kkossev/SmartThings/README.md

 Rev 2.4   - EP1 binding bug fix; even more optimized configuration!

 Rev 2.5   - fixed bug in createChildButtonDevices();  removed preferences section

+ **Important**: If pressing a button does nothing and you don't see any debug logs on SmartThings Groovy IDE 'Live Logging' page, try the following:
+          Press simultaneously the two buttons on the right row (some TS004F switches have 2 dots and 4 dots engraved on these buttons) for about 5-6 seconds until the led of the           bottom left key (3-dot-button) lights up for a split second.
+This key sequence circles between 'dimmer' and 'scene control' modes.
+Although this DHT tries to configure             the switch in 'scene control' mode during the installation and inital pairing, for some users this fails by unknown (yet) reasons.